vivekcode01/StreamIt/docs/guide/whats-included.md

 Superstreamer is a monorepo, with multiple smaller projects inside.
 We'll provide a quick overview of the service, apps and libraries below to give you a sense of what each one does.

+## Building blocks

+Getting the bigger picture from a high-level perspective can be challenging, but we'll do our best to guide you through how the different building blocks come together.

+Ideally, Superstreamer provides tools that cover everything from input source files, like an MP4, all the way to playback, such as a player embedded in a page.
+However, you're free to choose the tools that best fit your use case and extend them with Superstreamer's features as needed.

 ## Backend

 <div class="package">